Review and road test of the Ford S-MAX Vignale

 Ten Second Review of the Ford S-MAX Vignale

-As you'd expect, Ford has chosen the most important engines in the S-MAX portfolio for this top Vignale version.
-That means the 2.0-litre EcoBlue diesel powerplant many will want, an engine most will order in 190PS form.
-There are manual or automatic options, with the auto also available with intelligent all-wheel drive (I-AWD).
+As you'd expect, Ford has chosen the most powerful S-MAX engine for this top Vignale version.
+That means the 2.0-litre EcoBlue diesel powerplant in its 190PS form, mated to 8-speed auto transmission.
+There's a choice or front wheel drive or intelligent all-wheel drive (I-AWD).
 This system continually measures how the car's wheels are gripping the road surface every 16 milliseconds; can adjust power delivery to individual wheels in 100 milliseconds; and can send 100 per cent of available engine torque to the rear wheels.
-Need more grunt?
-Try Ford's latest bi-turbo 2.0-litre EcoBlue diesel, which develops 240PS and 500Nm of torque, delivered from 2,000rpm.
-This car also now benefits from a more refined, smoother-sifting 8-speed auto gearbox which alters its shift pattern to suit your driving style.
+This car benefits from its refined, smooth-shifting 8-speed auto gearbox which alters its shift pattern to suit your driving style.
 It also enables the fitment of Adaptive Cruise Control and includes an engine Stop & Go system.

 On the road, this S-MAX is as good to drive as it in its lesser guises.
 Ford's clever integral link rear suspension helps enhance the signature car-like, sporty driving dynamics with a configuration that features reduced-weight aluminium components.
 Additional sound-deadening materials and improved door seals contribute to a very quiet cabin too, creating a level of refinement appropriate to this Vignale model's more exalted price point.
 If you're graduating into one from a very plush version of the previous generation S-MAX, you'll find that road noise has been reduced by 2.5 decibels in the front and 3 decibels in the rear and Ford claims there's noticeably less wind noise than before.